- Pyoderma is a bacterial skin infection where pus is present in the skin.

 For dogs with chronic health conditions that make them more prone to pyoderma, it’s essential to treat and manage the root cause as well, says Pearl.

-For example, dogs with allergies can benefit from the corticosteroid Prednisone for short-term relief from itching, while prescription allergy medications such as Apoquel and Cytopoint could be used for longer-term relief.
+For example, dogs with allergies can benefit from the corticosteroid Prednisone for short-term relief from itching, while prescription allergy medications could be used for longer-term relief.

 As your dog heals from their infection, grooming around the area can make the process easier.
 “Some patients with long and thick coats benefit from the coat being clipped to improve contact with the medicated shampoos or other topical agents used,” explains Collier.